venkatachalamdev05/financial-portfolio-management/README.md

 Please note that due to some ambiguity in the description of the task, I have built the application based on how I understood the requirements.
 If there are any specific expectations or changes, I would be happy to revise the implementation accordingly.

+## Facade Service Usage

+The application implements a FacadeService to simplify data flow between components and state management.
+This service acts as an intermediary layer, promoting cleaner and more maintainable code by reducing direct dependencies between components and NgRx store.